Ron-Ldn/nodalize/docs/custom_data_manager.md

 - KDB
 - Sqlite

-It is possible to add a custom data store by implementing a new data manager.
-The new class must inherit from nodalize.data_management.data_manager.DataManager and define 2 functions: load_data_frame and save_updates.
+It is possible to add a bespoke data store by implementing a new data manager.
+The new class must inherit from *nodalize.data_management.data_manager.DataManager* and define 2 functions: *load_data_frame* and *save_updates*.

 ```python